Ed94/gencpp/Readme.md

 This code base attempts follow the [handmade philosophy](https://handmade.network/manifesto).
 Its not meant to be a black box metaprogramming utility, it should be easy to integrate into a user's project domain.

+## Langauge Bindings

+* [gencpp-odin](https://github.com/Ed94/gencpp-odin): Bindings for the odin programming language.

+## Utility Libraries

+* [UnrealGencpp](https://github.com/Ed94/UnrealGencpp): Setup as a plugin to integrate into Unreal Engine or Unreal Projects.

 ## Documentation

 * [docs - General](./docs/Readme.md): Overview and additional docs